 - Urodynamics Testing is a procedure that looks at how well the bladder, sphincter and urethra are storing and releasing urine.
 Learn more about urodynamics.

-- UroLift® System is an FDA-approved, minimally invasive procedure that involves inserting four to six implants in the prostate that lift and secure the prostate so it no longer blocks the urethra.
-There is no cutting or heating during this five to 10 minute procedure so there is minimal post-procedure bleeding and pain.
+- UroLift® System is an FDA-approved, minimally invasive procedure that involves inserting implants in the prostate that lift and secure the prostate so it no longer blocks the urethra.
+There is no cutting or heating during this procedure so there is minimal post-procedure bleeding and pain.
 There are no sexual side effects and symptom relief extends up to five years following treatment.
-MedStar Georgetown is the only site in Northern Virginia and Washington, D.C., to offer the UroLift System.
-The procedure is appropriate for patients with a prostate size between 20 and 80cc and can be performed on patients who are on blood thinners.
+MedStar Georgetown was the first site in Washington, D.C., to offer the UroLift System.
+The procedure is appropriate for patients with a prostate size up to 100cc and can be performed on patients who are on blood thinners.

 - Urologic Reconstruction can restore the urinary tract to a functional state after it has been injured.
 It is performed by our experts to treat a number of conditions.
 Learn more about urologic reconstruction.